Tracy Cortez: Early career

 Cortez fought under World Fighting Federation and KOTC in her amateur career and amassed a record of 3–0 prior to being signed by Invicta Fighting Championships.

 Invicta Fighting Championships and other promotions

 Cortez made her Invicta debut on August 31, 2017, against Cheri Muraski at Invicta FC 25: Kunitskaya vs. Pa'aluhi.
 She lost the fight via submission in round two.
-She return to World Fighting in November 2017 fought against Roxanne Ceasear and secured a win via unanimous decision.
+She returned to World Fighting in November 2017, fought against Roxanne Ceasear and secured a win via unanimous decision.

 Her next fight came on March 24, 2018, facing Kaytlin Neil at Invicta FC 28: Mizuki vs. Jandiroba.
 She won the fight via unanimous decision.
 Cortez went on to face Monica Median and Karen Cedillo in 2018 at V3 Fight Night 69 and Combate Americas: Alday vs. Lopez respectively and she won both of the fights.

 On February 15, 2019, Cortez faced Erin Blanchfield at Invicta FC 34: Porto vs. Gonzalez.
 She won the fight via split decision.